amushtaev/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
-personal: case-study
 templateKey: blog-post
-slug: case-study
-category: cat test
-title: Making sense of the SCAA’s new Flavo
+title: Making sense of the SCAA’s new Flavor Wheel
 date: 2016-12-17T15:04:10.000Z
-description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
 featuredpost: false
 featuredimage: /img/flavor_wheel.jpg
+description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
 tags:
   - flavor
   - tasting
-yoast_keyword: What the updates mean to you
-categories: CASE STUDY
 ---
 ![flavor wheel](/img/flavor_wheel.jpg)